 My takeaway as a Christian was that miracles could not be trusted to be from my particular deity.
 But I’m hard-pressed to say how a Christian is supposed to know just what source a given “miracle” has.
 It’s not like gods sign them.

 My recommendation–which will probably be ignored, but here it is anyway–is that when a Christian first thinks “ZOMG MIRACLE!” that the second thought be “Is there some other and more rational explanation for what just happened?” and the third be “Is this really going to show my god in the best possible light as a being of power and love?”, because I guarantee there’s a good chance that non-Christians are going to be thinking these two things too.

 The answer is very simple as to why miracles seem so hard to pin down, but desperate Christians will believe absolutely anything as long as the person telling them the story says s/he is a Christian.
-Debunks of miracles like healing are all over the place, and when a Christian like I was go looking for those debunks and see them, we’re faced with a tough choice: either we keep the faith and deny reality, or we embrace reality and by doing so maintain our own personal integrity but lose our faith.
-It doesn’t have to be like that.
-It doesn’t have to come down to such a heartbreaking choice.
-By insisting on belief in things that simply don’t exist, by insisting that miracles happen all the time when actually they just don’t, Christians are forcing that choice on their own people.
+Debunks of miracles like healing are all over the place, and when Christians go looking for those debunks and see them, they’re faced with a tough choice: either they keep the faith and deny reality, or they embrace reality and by doing so maintain their own personal integrity but lose their faith.

 In their rush to see miracles where there aren’t any, Christians are missing the real one right in front of them.

 If Christians stopped claiming every minor stroke of luck or medical success was a miracle, the world would still work in exactly the same way, almost as if there was no god at all doing anything.